-DASP responds to requests and works closely with U.S. Embassy's to determine if several criteria have been met for the U.S Ambassador to declare a disaster.
+DASP responds to requests from USAIDs Bureau for Humanitarian Assistance (USAID/BHA).
+BHA works closely with U.S. Embassy's to determine if several criteria have been met for the U.S Ambassador to declare a disaster.
 There needs to be evidence of significant unmet humanitarian needs, U.S. humanitarian assistance will save lives, reduce suffering, and mitigate impact of emergencies, the affected country requests or will accept U.S. government assistance, and response aligns with U.S. government interests and objectives.
-If that support includes available resources through the land management agencies, DASP will place requests through NICC, which will also be coordinated through the DASP liaison located at NIFC.
+If that support includes available resources through the land management agencies, BHA will go to DASP, DASP will place requests through NICC, which will also be coordinated through the DASP liaison located at NIFC.
 Small scale requests for disaster assistance or technical assistance are coordinated directly by DASP through the home units of the requested individuals.